8bitbuddhist/PixelMaestro/docs/canvas.md

 8. [Interactive Canvases](#interactive-canvases)

 ## Canvas Types
 There are two different types of Canvases: `ColorCanvas` and `AnimationCanvas`.
-A `ColorCanvas` works similar to an image editor: you specify the shape to draw and the color to draw the shape in, and the Canvas draws the shape in the specified color.
+A `ColorCanvas` works like an image editor: you specify the shape to draw and the color to draw the shape in, and the Canvas draws the shape in that color.

-**Tip:** Color Canvases are RAM-hungry.
-You might run into issues on memory-tight devices (e.g. Arduino Uno).

-Instead of drawing a specific color, an `AnimationCanvas` draws the Section's underlying Animation.
-For example, if the Section is running a `BlinkAnimation`, anything drawn on the Canvas will blink.
-Pixels that are not drawn appear black.
+An `AnimationCanvas`, on the other hand, doesn't draw a specific color but instead draws the Section's underlying Animation.
+For example, if the Section is running a `BlinkAnimation`, drawn Pixels appear to blink while the remaining Pixels appear black.

 ## Creating a Canvas
-Create a new Canvas by calling `Section::set_canvas(CanvasType::Type, num_frames)`, where CanvasType is either `AnimationCanvas` or `ColorCanvas` and `num_frames` sets the number of frames the Canvas contains (defaults to 1 if omitted).
+Create a new Canvas by calling `Section::set_canvas(CanvasType::Type, num_frames)`, where CanvasType is either `AnimationCanvas` or `ColorCanvas` and `num_frames` is the number of frames the Canvas contains (1 by default).
 This initializes and returns a pointer to a new Canvas of the specified type.

-Note that nothing is drawn to the Canvas by default, so the Section will appear to be blank.
+Note that nothing is drawn to the Canvas by default, so the entire Section will appear blank even if an Animation is running.

 ```c++
 ColorCanvas* canvas = static_cast<ColorCanvas*>(section->set_canvas(CanvasType::ColorCanvas));
 ```

-If you want to display an animated Canvas, specify the number of frames.
+If you want to display an animated Canvas, increase the number of frames to 2 or higher.
 Frames are described in more detail in the section [Animating a Canvas](#animating-a-canvas).

 ```c++
 int num_frames = 10;